kmarsyd/training.artemis.rds/_episodes/01-intro.md

 Back to the case study...
 Since you haven’t run this kind of analysis before, your helpful collaborator has emailed you a ‘tar’ file (packaged directory) of scripts to use to analyse the data.

 This file was emailed to you via Eventbrite.
 Please download the dogScripts.tar.gz file to your local computer for your email.
 Don’t unpack it yet.
+You can also download it from here: https://cloudstor.aarnet.edu.au/plus/s/F5bB2g9Gemn1xMj

 This local file needs to be transferred to Artemis HPC.
 This can be done via a Graphical User Interface (GUI) tool (ie “point and click”) such as [FileZilla](https://filezilla-project.org/) or [WinSCP](https://winscp.net/eng/download.php), or via the command line.
 You may choose whichever method you prefer.
 Please note: if you choose to install FileZilla, ensure to UNSELECT the sneaky inclusion of ‘Avast Antivirus’ and ‘Opera Browser’ during the installation!